donbonifacio/blog/content/post/darkest-dungeon.md

 It's impressive how the game _forces_ the player to be a ruthless manager.
 While I always try to be a good manager to my virtual team, the game mechanics made me summon my bad side.
-Specially then the game made me realise the
+Specially when the game made me realise the
 following:

 **In this game, people are the less expensive resource**.